Skip to content

 What Is Terraform?

-It provides a way to create immutable infrastructure where configuration drives changes to an expected output.
+It provides a way to create immutable infrastructure where configuration drives changes to a desired state.

 The Terraform workflow consists of three stages: